Weequahic Golf Course

-The course is home to golf pro legend Wiley Williams, who was one of the first African-American golfers to win a major New Jersey golf event and worked to introduce city youth to the sport.
+The course was home to golf pro legend Wiley Williams, who was one of the first African-American golfers to win a major New Jersey golf event and worked to introduce city youth to the sport.
+Williams died on December 26, 2024.
 The course is also home to the First Tee Program of Essex County which teaches youth to golf.

 The course was described in 2016 by the Golf Channel as a "hidden gem."